rigado/bootloader-tools/sd71/image-tools/genimage/README.md

 If you decide not to use encryption, then set the key for the bootloader to either all 0's or all 0xFF.
-In this case, you still need to provide a binary as produces from genimage.
+In this case, you still need to provide a binary as produced from genimage.
 The genimage tool adds some information to the beginning of the binary that is required for the bootloader.

 However, you do not sign the image.
-Signing the image will cause the OTA update to fail.
+Signing the image will cause the firmware update to fail.